mayab3/2014/README.md

 ====
 Read Me or Not
 This is just a
-+rambling of my coherent and incoherent thoughts as I am sitting here and listening to the Lecture +bullet
++ rambling of my coherent and incoherent thoughts as I am sitting here and listening to the Lecture
-+points
++ bullet
++ points